 To facilitate servicing the interior of the transmitters, secure the back plate to a vertical surface approximately 5 feet from the floor or a level accessible to service personnel.
 This requires the user to supply four (4) additional proper size screws and anchors.

 Caution: Do not remove or discard the gaskets from either the Ex enclosure or the fiberglass enclosure.
-Failure to reinstall either of the void the NEMA 4.111 Type 3P rating
+Failure to reinstall either of the gaskets will void the NEMA 4 rating and the immunity to RFI/EMI.